-Now, I'm assured that the late onset of oily skin is very normal and is most often linked to hormone changes.
-But it's wreaking havoc with my makeup.
-No matter how much foundation I apply, the coverage barely lasts beyond lunchtime, the cream blushers I used to love have become completely out of the question, and for most of the day, my forehead resembles nothing less than an oil slick.
+Now, I'm assured that the late onset of oily skin is normal and most often linked to hormonal changes.
+But it's wreaking havoc on my makeup.
+No matter how much foundation I apply, the coverage barely lasts beyond lunchtime, the cream blushers I used to love have become completely out of the question and for most of the day, my forehead resembles nothing less than an oil slick.
 Nice.

-Thankfully, I have found a solution to this problem and the answer lies in oil-controlling primers.
-Yes, it adds an extra step to my already elongated morning makeup routine.
-But as most contain a hard-hitting mix of oil-blotting minerals and pore-filling polymers, they have the power to keep my face in place all day long.
-Want in?
-Keep scrolling to find out the five primers I really rate.
+Thankfully, I've found a solution to this problem.
+The answer lies in oil-controlling primers.
+Yes, it adds an extra step to my already lengthy morning makeup routine, but as most contain a hard-hitting mix of oil-blotting minerals and pore-filling polymers, they have the power to keep my face in place all day long.
+Keep scrolling to see the formulas I really love.

-Like a bottled Instagram filter, this primer is slightly thicker than the ones you might have used before, so it's best suited for those who don't mind wearing a lot of makeup.
-Once on, it was as though I had put a plug in each one of my pores, and it didn't just keep my foundation in place all day but also lasted through my evening run.
+Like a bottled Instagram filter, Benefit's primer is slightly thicker than the ones you might have used before, so it's best suited for those who don't mind wearing a lot of makeup.
+Once on, it was as though I'd put a plug in each one of my pores.
+And it didn't just keep my foundation in place all day—it also lasted through my evening run.
 Impressive, right?

-These clever drops put the control in your hands.
-Simply add a few drops to your regular moisturiser or serum (one if you're a little sheeny, three if you've got a kilowatt-level shine situation on your hands), and the salicylic acid will drain congested pores, chamomile will soothe and tone, and hydrating cucumber and papaya fruit extract will trick skin into producing less oil.
+These clever drops from Cover FX put the control in your hands.
+Simply add a few drops to your regular moisturiser or serum (one if you're a little sheeny; three if you've got a kilowatt-level shine situation on your hands).
+The formula's salicylic acid drains congested pores, chamomile soothes and tones and hydrating cucumber and papaya fruit extract tricks the skin into producing less oil.
 Genius.

-This primer might be a great affordable option, but it feels just as undetectable as its pricier counterparts.
+Maybelline's primer might be a great affordable option, but it feels just as undetectable as its pricier counterparts.
 And for the days when you want to go easy on the makeup application, it has enough skin-perfecting power to be worn alone.
-But the best bit is that it's clear, making it a great option for those with darker skin tones.
+But the best bit is that it's clear, making it a great option for a range of skin tones.

 Now, we may want to mattify skin, but we don't want to take away all the sheen that makes us look fresh and glowy.
-And this primer hits that sweet spot just perfectly.
-It feels more like a moisturiser than a primer (there's none of that chalky silicone texture), and it contains optical blurring powders that will softly fill in any pesky fine lines.
+And 3 Concept Eyes's primer hits that sweet spot just perfectly.
+It feels more like a moisturiser than a primer (there's none of that chalky silicone texture), and it contains optical blurring powders that will softly fill in any fine lines.